guyreuveni/Multy-Level-Page-Table/README.md

 # Multy-Level-Page-Table
-Softawrew implementation of a multy level page table.
+Software implementation of a multy level page table.